-We had the guts to use their table and chairs because we bought something from their store.
+We had the guts to use their table and chairs since we bought something from their store.
 But if you haven’t bought anything, have the initiative not to use their facilities.
 It would be more embarrassing when you’re asked to leave.
 Put yourself in the shoes of the owner.
-Huwag po tayong masyadong makapal…..
-OR AT LEAST ASK FIRST the owner if you can use their facilities in case you badly need it.
+OR AT LEAST ASK THE OWNER FIRST if you can use their facilities in case you badly need it.
 That would only take a few seconds and a little amount of words.

 After an hour or so, we feel recharged and prepared ourselves for departure.
 There are comfort rooms and shower area available, as well as fresh water, but only for rinsing that’s why you need to bring drinking water.
 The showers and faucets are not functioning well and you need to fetch water outside the comfort room first.
 Usual scenario when you’re in an island.

 After rinsing, we organized our belongings with slightly broken hearts because we knew we will be leaving the paradise in a few minutes.
 Medyo bitin.
 But we need to respect the policy.
 The island is privately owned and overnight camping and setting up bonfires are not allowed.